Photo from

 In 1595AH (Ilahi 40), Prince Murad along with Khan-i-Khanan

-of Ahmednagar and laid a seige to the fortress of
+kingdom of Ahmednagar and laid a seige to the

-Ahmednagar..
-Finally after a long seige, a truce was
+fortress of Ahmednagar..
+Finally after a long seige,

 The present coin bears a testimony to the first contact between Akbar and Nizamshahi kingdom which was later ultimately merged to the